 Dr. Mehta recently began a multi-year quality improvement effort to apply artificial intelligence to optimize Joslin's operational and clinical care model for the Adult Diabetes Section.
 The grant funded by the Helmsley Charitable Trust incorporates advanced machine learning to further traditional continuous quality improvement methods to improve the Joslin care model.
 He plans to continue developing the potential for AI in diabetes care in his future endeavors.
 In addition to his clinical research, Dr. Mehta is the Chief Medical Information Officer and Director of Quality at the Joslin Diabetes Center.

 He has received funding from NIH, private foundations, industry, and local grants to support his clinical investigations and quality improvement initiatives.
-Dr. Mehta is an Assistant Investigator in Joslin's Section on Clinical, Behavioral and Outcomes Research.
+Dr. Mehta is an Investigator in Joslin's Section on Clinical, Behavioral and Outcomes Research.
 He has been a staff physician in the Pediatric, Adolescent, and Young Adult Section since 2007.
 He is an Assistant Professor of Pediatrics at Harvard Medical School.